Neophen/statamic-field-last-modified/README.md

 ## Installation

 1. Copy the "LastModified" folder to your Statamic `site/addons` directory
-2. Run `php please update:addons` to load the addon's dependencies.
+2. Run `php please update:addons` to load the addons dependencies.

 ## Configuration